bioscinema/DeSHAPE/README.md

 ```

 Hence the full vector has length *p × K = 4 × 2 = 8*.
-If you add more covariates or quantiles, the length grows automatically.
+If you add more covariates or quantiles, the length grows accordingly.

 ---
 #### Step 2  Write down the scientific question as a contrast